What are obsessions and compulsions?

 As suggested in the name, the defining aspect of Obsessive-Compulsive Disorder is having both obsessions and compulsions.

-Obsessions are the repetitive thoughts, images or urges that are unwelcome and cause distress or repulsion, shame, guilt or disgust.
+Obsessions are the repetitive thoughts, images or urges that are unwelcome and cause distress, repulsion, shame, guilt or disgust.

 Compulsions are all the things you feel compelled to do to ease the suffering caused by the obsessions.
-They are repetitive actions you undertake to prevent your obsession from happening and thus avoid a feared consequence.
+You undertake repetitive actions to prevent your obsession from happening and thus avoid a feared consequence.

 You can see a few examples of obsessions and compulsions below.